Body Shape Guide

 Spoon Body Shape

-The spoon body shape is usually a hip-dominant shape where the hips are wider than the bust and the high hip area is more noticeable.
-This guide explains spoon body measurements and styling tips.
+The spoon body shape is a hip-dominant shape where the hips are wider than the bust and the high hip area creates a more pronounced curve — often called a hip shelf.
+This guide covers spoon body shape measurements, how it differs from pear, best outfits, jeans, dresses, and style tips.

 Spoon Body Shape